lleo/go-hamt/README.md

 It also obsoletes github.com/lleo/go-hamt-key because it need not be a separate repository.

+Note #2: I have elimitated the need for a external Key datastructure like github.com/go-hamt/stringkey(32,64).
+Now the public API for Get/Put/Del ops take a []byte slice instead of a Key complient data structure.
+Simpler API is better and no extra dependency.

 # What is a HAMT?

 HAMT stands for Hash Array Mapped Trie.
 That spells it out clearly right?
 Ok, not so much.
-A HAMT is a Key/Value storage with some really cool features.
-The first feature is that we implement it as a tree with a reasonably largs and fixed branching factor; thereby making it a pretty flat tree.
+A HAMT is an in-menory Key/Value storage with some really cool features.
+The first feature is that we implement it as a tree with a reasonably large and fixed branching factor; thereby making it a pretty flat tree.
 The killer feature is that the tree has a maximum depth, resulting in a O(1) Search and Modify speeds.
 That is O(1) with out a giant constant factor.

 HAMT make this happen by first hashing the key into either a 32bit (hamt32) or 64bit (hamt64) hash value.
 We then split this hash value up into a fixed number